taskdotio/docs/developer/task.md

         "name": "This is the main title of the task", "show_name": true, // Show or hide the task name?
-Options are: true, false - default true "details": "Additional details of the task - inserts images, video's, audio plus limited html tags.", "region_based": false, //allocate the task to Taskers in a geo-location "lat": 0,
+Options are: true, false - default true "details": "Additional details of the task - inserts images, video's, audio plus limited html tags.", "send_to_timeline": true // defaults to true, option false - updates project timline with the completed task "region_based": false, //allocate the task to Taskers in a geo-location "lat": 0,
         "lng": 0,